NCATSTranslator/reasoner-validator/README.md

 ```

 Of course, the above docker-compose commands may be customized by the user to suit their needs.
 Note that the docker implementation assumes the use of uvicorn

+## Summary of Release

+The Reasoner Validator package is evolving along with progress in TRAPI and Biolink standards within the NCATS Biomedical Knowledge Translator.

+* 1.* releases - very preliminary releases of the validation code, now obsolete
+* 2.* releases - had a base TRAPI schema 'validate' with errors throwing a Python exception; later minor iterations added in Biolink Model validation returning a flat dictionary of arcane string messages
+* 3.* releases - wrapped the all validation with a ValidatorReporter class serving to collect and return validation messages in a disciplined, codified manner (as a [master YAML file with hierarchically-indexed Python string templates](reasoner_validator/codes.yaml))

 ## Validation Web Service Limitations (implied Future Work?)